 If you're on the fence, you can always try a free subscription, but if you decide to cancel your subscription after the 30-day free trial, you'll need to proactively cancel before your time is up to avoid getting charged.
 To cancel your Amazon Prime trial, simply go to your account, select Manage Prime Membership, and click Do Not Continue or End Membership.

 Prime members have access to additional Amazon credit, financing, and rewards programs that can help them save money on purchases and get cash back on shopping not just on Prime Day, but all year long.
 These are the best benefits offered to Prime members currently; if you're certain you'll be shopping a lot on Prime Day, you may want to sign up now.

 Amazon Store Card

-Prime members are eligible for an Amazon Prime Store Card, with no annual fee.
-It earns you 5 percent back on every Amazon.com purchase, as long as you're not using promotional financing.
+Prime members are eligible for an Amazon Prime Store Card with no annual fee.
+You earn 5% back on every Amazon.com purchase, as long as you're not using promotional financing.
 Store Card holders can choose promotional financing on orders of more than $149, to be paid back over the course of six months.
 For orders of more than $599, you get 12 months.
-Interest starts accruing on the purchase date if you have not paid your balance within the given time frame.
-The APR was 26.24 percent as of press time.
+Interest starts accruing on the purchase date if you have not paid your balance within the given timeframe.
+The APR was 28.24% as of press time.

 If you don't yet have a Prime account, you can do this process in reverse.
-First, log in to your Business account.
-Then, go to amazon.com/prime to complete the sign-up process.
+First, log in to your Amazon Business account.
+Then, go to Amazon.com/prime to complete the sign-up process.